donsheehy/fwcg2022/localinfo.md

 #### 14 Oct
 Parking on campus is by permit only on Mondays through Fridays from 7 am to 5 pm.
 One can pay and park at Dan Allen Carriageway located right across Witherspoon Student Center with additional parking in the Bragaw C Lot and Dan Allen Parking Deck.
-More details can be found here: https://transportation.ncsu.edu/visitor-parking/
+More details can be found [here](https://transportation.ncsu.edu/visitor-parking/)

 #### 15 Oct
 Parking is a little more relaxed on weekends when visitors can park in any 'C' type parking areas.